rosehartman/frog-trap/trap_model_manduscript copy.md

 In order to see how changes in habitat selection affected population growth, we assumed density independent, deterministic growth and varied the dispersal to the patches with and without predation.
 Fecundity and survivorship at each life stage were chosen based on previous studies of Rana cascadae life history (average year, table 1) (Briggs and Storm 1970, Pope 2008).
 We assumed the only differences between the two patches are predation pressure and dispersal.
 To test the sensitivity of the metapopulation growth rate (log $lambda$) to changes in predation and dispersal, we varied predation from 0% to 90% and varied proportion of juveniles dispersing to the high-predation patch from 0 to 0.9

-### Stochastic Growth

-We then introduced environmental stochasticity to the model by allowing each patch to be in one of four environmental states (table 1).
-Amphibians have naturally stochastic population dynamics, with survival depending on a number of environmental characteristics.
-We simplified this by defining years as “good”, “bad”, “average”, or “failure” where we increased or decreased the survival of all life stages simultaneously.
-The “failure” environmental state mimics a low water year or late freeze which cause very low juvenile recruitment.
-Fecundity was not affected.
-Year types were chosen via a random draw based on equal probabilities of encountering each year type defined by different scenarios (Caswell 2001).
-We allowed the state in each patch to vary independently of the other patch, but the survival of larvae in the high-predation patch was always penalized by the same percentage (p) no matter what the environmental state.
-We calculated stochastic metapopulation growth rates ($\log \lambda_s$) by averaging log of the lambdas for each year of a 100,000 year simulation with predation percentages from 0% to 100% and varied proportion of juveniles dispersing to the high-predation patch from 0 to 1.

 Environmental state | Juvenile recruitment | adult survival | fecundity
 ---------------------|----------------------|----------------|-----------
 |good|0.02|0.7|150|